kubernetes/enhancements/keps/sig-api-machinery/4988-snapshottable-api-server-cache/README.md

 This approach aims to improve the performance and stability of the API server by reducing the need to access etcd directly for historical data.

-While the overall goal is to have watch cache support all types of request, we will split the rollout into multiple phases that will be controlled by separate feature flags.
-* Phase 1: Support of paginated request.
-* Phase 2: Support of exact revision match.

 See also https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/365-paginated-lists#potential-future-extensions

 This change increases the K8s dependency on cache, the impact of a bug in caching logic is severe.
 Any incorrect behavior will be persisted in a local apiserver, and is extreamly hard to debug.
-As the proposed changes will in the end cover all apiserver list calls behind a cache, we need a better way to detect.
+As the proposed changes will in the end cover all apiserver list calls behind a cache, we need a better way to detect issues.
 We propose to add a automatic mechanism for validating cache consistency with etcd, allowing users to trust it's results withount need to manually debug.